robnyman/Firefox-OS-Boilerplate-App/README.md

 * [http://robnyman.github.com/Firefox-OS-Boilerplate-App/](http://robnyman.github.com/Firefox-OS-Boilerplate-App/)
 * [http://robnyman.github.com/Firefox-OS-Boilerplate-App/manifest.webapp](http://robnyman.github.com/Firefox-OS-Boilerplate-App/manifest.webapp)

-**Note:** If you use the Add Directory option in the Simulator, make sure to change `"launch_path": "/Firefox-OS-Boilerplate-App/index.html"` to `"launch_path": "index.html"` and the icon paths accordingly since it runs it as a packaged app directly from the root folder of the Firefox OS Boilerplate App.
+## For Packaged Apps

-## Packaged Apps
+**Note:** If you use the Add Directory option in the Simulator, or if you are trying to package (zip) for a future upload in the marketplace, make sure to change `"launch_path": "/Firefox-OS-Boilerplate-App/index.html"` to `"launch_path": "index.html"` and the icon paths accordingly since it runs it as a packaged app directly from the root folder of the Firefox OS Boilerplate App.

 You can test packaged apps in version 2 and higher of the Firefox OS Simulator, by using the Add Directory button.
 If you want to access privileged APIs - such as deviceStorage, cross-domain XMLHttpRequest etc - you need to set type and permissions in the manifest file.
 E.g.